Oghma-Infinium/Revenant/README.md

 - **You must update Skyrim Special Edition to latest version on Steam to install this list.
 DO NOT DOWNGRADE YOUR GAME TO INSTALL THIS LIST!**
 - **Note that this list is currently in *BETA*.
 Only play if you're willing to participate in bug reports and feedback!**
 - **This readme is still WIP, some links don't work yet.**
-- **Modifying the list in any way voids offical support for the modlist.**
+- **Modifying the list in any way voids official support for the modlist.**

 # Contents